jonathancross/jc-docs/ssh_tunnel_to_full_node.md

 #### Open a tunnel for Monero GUI

 1. Create an ssh tunnel forwarding port `18081` to the remote node: `ssh -nNT -L 18081:localhost:18081 user@host` (change `user@host` to the "username" you created above and name / ip address of your node)
+   - `-n` Redirects stdin from /dev/null (actually, prevents reading from stdin).
+   - `-N` Do not execute a remote command.
+   - `-T` Disable pseudo-tty allocation.
+   - `-L` Specifies that the given port on the local (client) host is to be forwarded to the given host and port on the remote side.

 2. As long as it doesn't fail, you can then open up the Monero GUI and configure a "Remote node" as:
    - Address: `localhost`
    - Port: `18081`